 ANDREW CHARLES KIRK says-I am a Volunteer in the 2nd Rifles.
 I have been in the Force since the formation of the 2nd Rifles in March, 1860.
-I do not think the discipline and state of efficiency of the Corps at present is satisfactory; the members do not attend drill as formerly; there is a sort of carclessness.
+I do not think the discipline and state of efficiency of the Corps at present is satisfactory; the members do not attend drill as formerly; there is a sort of carelessness.
 The first cause of dissatisfaction was the appointment of Major Wilson over the senior Captain, Captain Solly.
 It caused political feeling amongst the men, introduced politics into the movement.
 There was one Corps looked upon very much as a political Corps, and the appointment alluded to strengthened that feeling.
 I think the action of Parliament caused great dissatisfaction and operated injuriously.
 The uncertainty of the existence of the Force, and the want of public encouragement, did great injury to the movement.
 The wealthy people do not give their support.
 The Volunteers are ridiculed by those who ought to respect them.
-I do not think the Efficiency Regulations are too strict.
-I have never read them, but I have heard of some of them.
 I think if some of them were relaxed, such as the necessity to go through Judging Distance Drill, and that rule requiring 30 men on parade, it would operate beneficially.
-I think that some of those who have resigned would rejoin if the employers would give countenance to the movement, and many new ones would come in.
-I think that the greater number of those at present in the Force would continue in it under any circumstances, whether any inducements were offered or not; but still I think an offer of a grant of land would be a great inducement to remain, and also to those outside to join.
-I think exemption from Juries would not be considered a boon by the Volunteers.
-I do not think it would make any difference what amount was offered for prizes.
+I think that the greater number of those at present in the Force would continue in it under any circumstances, whether any inducements were offered or not ; but still I think an offer of a grant of land would be a great inducement to remain, and also to those outside to join.
 I think that Officers should be elected by the Company, for the Governor's approval.
-I think the Volunteers require a voice in the appointment of their Officers.
-The appointment of non-commissioned Officers as at present gives
+I think the Volunteers at present gives satisfaction.
+I do not regard the Volunteers now enrolled as efficient, for want of drill.
+I think the the amount expended by Volunteers in ammunition, repairs to arms, clothing, and time is much greater than the sum allowed by the Government.

 WILLIAM OWERS says-I am Colour-Sergeant in the 2nd Rifles.
 I will be 7 years in the Force on the 30th March instant.
 I have served continuously.
 I do not think the Volunteer Force is satisfactory.
 I do not consider it efficient.
 The attendance at drill is bad.
 In my own Corps there has not been any drill lately.
 I attribute the indifference of the men to the uncertainty of the Force being continued, and the want of support from the Government.
 I think the present apathy commenced and has increased since the action of Parliament, about 3 years ago.
 Up to that time, that apathy had not manifested itself.
-I think that if some liberal Regulations were issued, and the Force made permanent, that the movement would revive.
 I think that numbers would join the Force if the Government promised grants of land for so many years' service; a portion of back service to count.
 I believe the Volunteers would give up their right to elect their Officers, leaving the appointment to the Government alone.
 As far as I am concerned I would not object, but I would not answer for the other Members of my Corps.
-I think the present Regulations too stringent.
-In the event of an amalgamation of the Rifle Companies, I think that the men would serve without reference to who the Officers were to be.
+I think the men would serve without reference to who the Officers were to be.
 I think it would be better for the Government to clothe the Volunteers.
 A uniform would last three years if a fatigue dress were issued; two years without.
 No clothing is given to a man before he is efficient; a man may be 18 months becoming efficient: that is objectionable.
-I think if the Government gave the Recruit his clothing many would join.
-If employers gave more encouragement to the movement the numbers would be increased.
+I think if the Government the numbers would be increased.
 I think a Militia Bill would bring pressure to bear upon the employers.